LeMyst/WikibaseIntegrator/README.md

 ## Jupyter notebooks ##

-You can found some Jupyter notebook examples in the [notebook directory](https://github.com/LeMyst/WikibaseIntegrator/tree/master/notebooks) of the repository.
+You can find some sample code (adding an entity, a lexeme, etc.) in the [Jupyter notebook directory](https://github.com/LeMyst/WikibaseIntegrator/tree/master/notebooks) of the repository.

 ## Other projects ##